10 Health Habits to Start Right Now

 Good quality protein is crucial to daily function, and some of us don’t get enough of it.
 Protein helps us to produce digestive enzymes, generate hormones, build our immunity and blood, structure our bones, teeth, hair, nails and skin, and offer us energy.
 Try these 21 Ways to Get More Protein in Your Diet if you’re struggling to eat enough!

 To make nuts, seeds, beans and legumes more digestible, soak them and cook them using these tricks.
-You can also learn how to make your own nut and seed butter, as well as how to cook beans and legumes perfectly.

 Make good use of food leftovers.